-Students will have an opportunity to identify major health issues confronting women today.
-This course will examine lifestyle choices dealing with health prevention and promotion.
-It will explore health issues from the traditional medical mode to the holistic model using an integrative approach.
-This course will include a overview of critical contemporary women's health topics.
-(Prerequisites: College level reading and writing).
+This course examines lifestyle choices dealing with many aspects of overall health prevention and promotion.
+This course will identify major health issues confronting women today, by exploring issues from the traditional medical model to the holistic model using an integrative approach to wellness.
+This course will includes an overview of critical contemporary women's health topics such as exercise, nutrition, stress management, pregnancy, labor and childbirth, menopause, heart disease, self-esteem, domestic violence and other issues as they affect today's women.
+(Prerequisites: None).
 (3 C).